EarthlingDavey/idena-kickstart-board/README.md

 See the official release [Community-based co-funding](https://medium.com/idena/community-based-co-funding-b6b4fc79ddff) for background reading, including rues of funding.

+We can also accommodate voting for other questions. for example the Idena core could ask the community a question with regards to a new feature.
+This would not be for funding, and votes could be cast by sending 0.0000000000000001 DNA

 ## Who will be using it, and what are the considerations?

 ### Idena community for voting